 Preshrink your fabric if necessary, and make sure the grain is straight.
-Do this by tearing across the grain at the ends of your fabric piece (if it’s firmly woven), pulling a thread across the width of the fabric at the ends, or cutting along a dominant line in the pattern or weave.
+Do this by tearing across the grain at the ends of your fabric piece (if it’s firmly woven).
+Alternatively, you can pull a thread across the width of the fabric at the ends, or cutting along a dominant line in the pattern or weave.
 Fold lengthwise, matching selvages, to see whether the ends now match.
 If they don’t and the fabric needs to be straightened, gently pull on the fabric’s length from opposite corners.

 Spread out fabric carefully

 In preparation for cutting, fabric is usually folded.
 The instruction sheet gives alternatives for folding that are determined by the fabric’s width, the garment’s size, and the size of the pattern pieces.
-A crosswise layout is often needed for wide pieces, and sometimes a layout shows a double fold, in which both selvages are brought to the center (see the drawings below).
+You may need a crosswise layout for wide pieces.
+Sometimes a layout shows a double fold, in which both selvages are brought to the center (see the drawings below).
 In all cases, fold fabric right sides out to view designs that must be centered or matched and when cutting pile fabrics like velvet or corduroy, because there’s less sliding.

 Choose a layout from the appropriate instruction sheet, or invent your own.
 When working with a plaid fabric, lay out your pattern pieces on a single thickness for easier matching, regardless of suggested layout.
 When laying out soft sheers and slippery fabrics, tightly cover your cutting surface with a muslin-like fabric to help prevent sliding, and use a single-thickness layout.